athanaseH12/athanaseH12/README.md

 - 👋 Hi, I’m @athanase hafashimana
 - 👀 I’m interested in data sciences, particularly Climate Data Science and Business Analytics.
-- 🌱 I’m now developing my data science career through acamia and research.
+- 🌱 I’m now developing my data science career through academia and research.

 <!---
 athanaseH12/athanaseH12 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.